crapp/geomandel/README.md

 ![Escape time fractals](https://crapp.github.io/geomandel/escape_time_fractals_all_border.png)

-Feel free to experiment with this values to get the result you want.
+Feel free to experiment with these values to get the result you want.
 There is a jupyter notebook `EscapeTimeRGB` in the resources folder that makes it easy to visualize different values for RGB fractals generated with the escape time algorithm.